Boyos999/AdditionalSpawnSystem/README.md

 1. Per spawnTable spawn multiplier
 2. Better inventory handling (set "count" per item refId)
 3. Some other stuff I probably forgot

+# Known Issues
+1. Spawns on refIds/uniqueIndexes are on a delay, this is because it takes time for the packets with the actor locations to arrive so we know where to spawn them.
+The delay is configurable via the config, your results may vary